parkertoddbrooks/CLVR/README.md

 # Duplicate File and Update Name with Timestamp (App & Shell Script)

-This project provides an app and shell scrips that monitors the Desktop and Documents for file duplication events and automatically updates the names of duplicated files with a timestamp format.
+This project monitors the Desktop and Documents for file duplication events and automatically updates the names of duplicated files with a timestamp format.
+It can be run as an app, or in the CLI.

 ## App Process